BCHPleaseOrg/sbch.info/README.md

 https://sbch.info

-__Smart Bitcoin Info Center__ is a FREE portal providing SBCH stakeholders with the tools and resources they need to work smarter not harder.
+A FREE portal providing SBCH stakeholders with the tools and resources they need to work smarter not harder.